adrelanos/aeternity-wiki/State-Channels.md

 The fact that State Channels are mostly off chain allows for both improved scalability, because most of the computation and storage of intermediate states is done off-chain, and improved privacy, since only the intervening parties know about the details of the transaction.

+## An example

+Alice and Bob would like to transact on æternity.
+They both sign a transaction that specifies how much AE they both wish to commit to the transaction.
+The blockchain opens a channel and both can create new channel states.
+Channel states can either be a new distribution of funds between them, or a contract that determines a new distribution.
+Each of these channel states is signed by both parties and the sequence of state changes has a definite order.
+If a dispute arises, the latest signed state can be sent to the blockchain which will use it to distribute the funds accordingly and close the channel.
+In general, there are two ways to close a channel: either the parties agree on a state and no longer wish to keep transacting, or a dispute arises and the channel is closed by the blockchain, after the funds are redistributed according to the latest valid channel state